dmidlo/histdata.com-tools/README.md

 The dependency surfaces are split by purpose:

-- `.[test]` installs pytest, coverage, pandas, pyarrow, InfluxDB support, and Temporal SDK support used by the test suite.
+- `.[test]` installs pytest, coverage, pandas, pyarrow, InfluxDB support, and test-only support around the base Temporal SDK dependency.
 - `.[lint]` installs pre-commit and direct lint/type/doc hygiene tools.
 - `.[release]` installs build and publish tooling.
 - `.[dev]` is the aggregate local contributor environment with test, lint,